A Soldier's Daughter Never Cries (novel)

-A Soldier's Daughter Never Cries is a semi-autobiographical novel by Kaylie Jones, who was the daughter of James Jones.
+A Soldier's Daughter Never Cries is a semi-autobiographical novel by Kaylie Jones, the daughter of American author James Jones.
 It describes her childhood in Paris in the 1960s, her struggles adjusting to her parents' adoption of a French boy, Benoit, and the family's later cultural transition when they return to the United States.

-This novel was first published in 1990 by Bantam Books.
-It was most recently reissued in 2003 by Akashic Books.
+This novel was first published in 1990 by Bantam Books, and was reissued in 2003 by Akashic Books.

 This novel was also adapted for the screen as A Soldier's Daughter Never Cries by James Ivory in 1998.